OCB7D2D/OcbCore/README.md

 in the `ModConfig.xml` as an `After` dependency to ensure the proper load order under all circumstances.

+## Further ideas

+### Inter Mod Communications (IMC)

+Term borrowed from IPC (Inter Process Communications), to allow events and other messages to be emitted and received in an agnostic way.
+E.g. we only would provide a helper class, that relies on reflection, to get to the shared API to register event handlers or to emit events.

+This way a mod could e.g. inform other mods that a key-binding was changed.

 ## Download and Install

 Simply [download here from GitHub][1] and put into your A20 Mods folder: